kunal37x37/Movie-Booking-System/README.md

 ```

 #### Method 2: Manual Download
-1.Download ZIP from Releases
+- Download ZIP from Releases
-- **2.Extract to desired location
+- Extract to desired location
-3.Open in Visual Studio
+- Open in Visual Studio
-4.Build and run
+- Build and run